-- Pour the flour into a mixing bowl and whisk in the pumpkin spice, baking powder, baking soda, and salt until well blended.
+- Pour the flour into a mixing bowl and whisk in the spice, baking powder, baking soda, and salt until well blended.

 - Rub the cold vegan butter into the flour mixture with your fingertips until pea-sized pieces of butter remain.

-- Mix in the pumpkin puree, brown sugar, applesauce, and vanilla to form a soft, slightly sticky dough.
+- Mix in the puree, brown sugar, applesauce, and vanilla to form a soft, slightly sticky dough.
 If the dough is dry, add some of the almond milk.
 (When I make this recipe, I find that I don't need the milk.)

 - Tip the dough onto a floured surface and gently roll it out into a 1-inch thick circle.
 Cut the dough into 8 wedges like a pie.
 (I like to use my bench scraper for this.)